TimefoldAI/timefold-solver/python/README.md

 ## Legal notice

-Timefold Solver for Python is a derivative work of OptaPy, which includes copyrights of the original creator, Red Hat Inc., affiliates, and contributors, that were all entirely licensed under the Apache-2.0 license.
+Timefold Solver is a derivative work of OptaPlanner and OptaPy, which includes copyrights of the original creator, Red Hat Inc., affiliates, and contributors, that were all entirely licensed under the Apache-2.0 license.
 Every source file has been modified.